ennovyhs-ops/firebase/README.md

    - view team' coaches name
    - Only viewing a responsive list of all players on the team, with name, number and position, with sort and filter function.
  - **Message**
-   - Select and view messaage list, with sort and filter options.
+   - Select and view message list, with sort and filter options.
+   - Messages in string
    - Player can compose and send or reply messages with a subject and body.
    - Targeted messaging to just coach or everyone.
    - Centralized message history for coaches, players, and parents.